ActivityWatch/activitywatch/README.md

 ## About this repository

 This repo is a bundle of the core components and official modules of ActivityWatch (managed with `git submodule`).
-It's primary use is as a meta-package providing all the components in one repo; enabling easier packaging and installation.
+Its primary use is as a meta-package providing all the components in one repo; enabling easier packaging and installation.
 It is also where releases of the full suite are published (see [releases](https://github.com/ActivityWatch/activitywatch/releases)).

 ### Server